dwhall/HeyMac/docs/HeyMacProtocol.md

 ### PVS: Pending, Version and Sequence Field

-The PVS field is present unless the Fctl Frame Type is Minimum (2b00).
+The PVS field is present when the Fctl P bit is set (1b1).
 When the PVS field is present, it is an 8-bit unsigned value consisting of three sub-fields.